NNbaur/NNbaur/README.md

 ### 👨‍💻 About Me :
-- 👋: Baurzhan Nurmukhambetov from Kazakhstan, Nur-Sultan
+- 👋: Baurzhan Nurmukhambetov from Kazakhstan, Astana
 - 💻: learning all about python and development
 - 🥼: worked as a laboratory engineer at a gold mining enterprise(PJSC Polyus)
 - 👍: implemented a laboratory information management system(LIMS by Labware) as an implementation expert